- 4 February 2019

 6) Will the work require Building Regulations?

 The building regulations cover any new building work so an extension will need to comply.
-In most domestic situations the work can be done under a ‘building notice’ rather than full plans but there are “pro’s’ and con’s” to this decision and Architect Your Home will be able to advise you of the right route for you.
+In most domestic situations the work can be done under a ‘building notice’ rather than full plans but there are “pro’s’ and con’s” to this decision.
+Architect Your Home will advise you of the right route for you and produce the drawings and /or information you will require to comply.

 7) Bring in the experts.